-A: The DCJ Grants team can assist organisations with any queries regarding the application process.
-Organisations can contact the Grant Design and Support at grantdesignandsupport@dcj.nsw.gov.au.
+A: DCJ Grant Design and Support can assist organisations with any queries regarding the application process.
+Organisations can contact the Grant Design and Support at GrantDesign and Support at GrantDesign and Support Application ID in all correspondence.
+If

+GrantDesignandSupport@dcj.nsw.gov.au.
 Please quote your Application ID in all correspondence.
 If you are not familiar with the SmartyGrants management system, please refer to the SmartyGrants Help Guide for Applicants or their general help page.
 You can also contact SmartyGrants directly if you are having technical difficulties with the application form or your SmartyGrants account/password, for contact details visit their help page.